Facebook pixel How to Become an Instructional Designer - GSEP Blog | Pepperdine GSEP Skip to main content

 Instructional design on a computer

-Instructional Designers create learning experiences that improve performance and outcomes for students.
+Instructional Designers (ID) create learning experiences that improve performance and outcomes for students.
 They also ensure that the learning experience is effective and efficient.
 In addition, they collaborate with subject matter experts to develop new courses and programs.

 There are a number of paths to working in the instructional design field.
 Some people choose to find a job in instructional design straight out of college.
 Others choose to transition into the field after a job in teaching or after working as a school administrator.